 Boxed warning for both Ozempic and Trulicity: Risk of thyroid tumors

 These drugs have a boxed warning.
 This is the most serious warning from the Food and Drug Administration (FDA).
-A boxed warning alerts doctors and patients about drug effects that may be dangerous.
+A

 In animal studies, Ozempic and Trulicity increased the risk of thyroid tumors.
 It’s not known if these drugs also increase the risk for thyroid tumors in humans.